KamilKhxn/rock-paper-scissor/README.md

-Interactive Rock Paper Scissors game played on a web browser by a user and computer.
-It tracks score and displays the winner each round using by manipulating the DOM
+This is a interactive Rock Paper Scissors game played by a user and a computer on a web browser.
+It tracks score and displays the winner each round.
+JavaScript and DOM manipulation is used to push the results to the browser.